dylanbudgen/hopfield-image-recognition/README.md

 ```
 java Main "pathway to the training images" "pathway to the corrupt images"
 ```
+### Known bugs
+Currently the maximum image size I have been able to successfully run the program with, without a heap overflow, is 100 by 100 pixels.
+The image processing almost certainly need optimisation.

 ### Contact me
 Thanks for taking the time to look at my project.
 If you wish to contact me, please email me at ***REMOVED***